CS196Illinois/lecture-notes-sp19/PythonBasics.md

 print('hello')
 print(my_word)
 ```
-We will cover variables more indepth here shortly.
+We will cover variables in more depth here shortly.

 #### Integers
 The integer datatype is just what it sounds like, an integer (whole number).
-While other languages, such as java, may limit the size of an integer (integers can only be between -2,147,483,648 and 2,147,483,648), there is no such limitation in python.
+While other languages, such as Java, may limit the size of an integer (integers can only be between -2,147,483,648 and 2,147,483,648), there is no such limitation in Python.
 For example,
 ```python
 10
 1234343534534343
 ```
-Both of these numbers are considered to be an **int** (Integer) in python.
+Both of these numbers are considered to be an **int** (Integer) in Python.

 #### Floating Point Numbers
-The `float` type in Python is used for decimal numbers in python.
+The `float` type in Python is used for decimal numbers in Python.
 For example, the following are floats:
 ```python
 4.2
 .12343434
 ```
 #### Boolean
 The `bool` type can take on one of two values, `True` or `False`.
-Similar to java, `&&`, `||`, and `!`, can be used to define boolean expressions.
-But the phrases `and`, `or`, and `not` are also available for use in python.
+In Java, `&&`, `||`, and `!`, can be used to define boolean expressions.
+In Python, however you must use the keywords `and`, `or`, and `not`.
 For example.
 ```python
 a = True
 b = False
 ```
-If I wished to evaluate `a && b`, I could simply do `a and b`.
+If I wished to evaluate `a && b`, I would simply do `a and b`.

 #### Strings
 Strings are a sequence of characters.
 A String, or `str`, can be defined with either using single or double quotes around the desired sequence of characters.
 The following are valid strings: